amirkarimi/amirkarimi.github.io/_posts/2017-01-27-comparing-scala-editors.md

 I didn't try other options: Vi, Sublime and Visual Studio Code.
 Because:

-* Vi is almost like Emacs from ENSIME point of view although with less features.
-I just told why I prefered Emacs
+* Vi is almost like Emacs from ENSIME point of view although with fewer features.
+I just told why I preferred Emacs
 * Sublime is not open source and it's not very active recently, though it's a great editor
 * Visual Studio Code is a Microsoft product and I don't expect a good support from the open source community.
-More over, it has many things in common with Atom.
+Moreover, it has many things in common with Atom.
 For instance, it's based on [Electron](http://electron.atom.io/) like Atom.

 ## Conclusion ##

 You have more options than what you probably think when it comes to Scala IDEs.
-Most of developers come from a cosy, polished and modern world of IDEs and tools but they need to go deeper to find out that those well-known products are not necessarily the best options for them.
-Specially when you live in an open source ecosystem you'll eventually find the best thing which works best just for you.
+Most developers, come from a cozy, polished and modern world of IDEs and tools but they need to go deeper to find out that those well-known products are not necessarily the best options for them.
+Specially when you live in an open source ecosystem you'll eventually find the best thing that works best for you.
 Try and enjoy!